NeerajSidhaye/SpringBoot-ZeroCode-Integration/README.md

-# Spring-boot application - Integration-testing
+# Spring-boot, Spring-Data, H2 In-Memory DB application - Integration-testing
 This demo project exaplins how [JUnit](https://github.com/junit-team/junit4) and [Zerocode](https://github.com/authorjapps/zerocode) test framework based integration-tests for a "spring-boot, spring-data and H2 in-memory DB" application can make your life easy everyday.

 > Keep it simple and easy while doing the integration tests